 Researcher at Brown University

-Serena Booth is a researcher at Brown University, examining the implications of different robot ownership models.
+Serena Booth is a researcher at Brown University, focusing on ethical principles in robotics.

 Shira Gur-Arieh